matomo-org/developer-documentation/docs/marketplace.md

 ## Publish your plugin

-At this stage you have committed your plugin code to your Github repository which contains at least a plugin.json and a Readme.md file.
-The post-receive hook will notify the Marketplace that a new tag is available.
+At this stage you have committed your plugin code to your GitHub repository which contains at least a plugin.json and a README.md file.
 Publishing your plugin is now as simple as tagging the version in git and pushing the tag to GitHub:

 <pre><code>$ git tag 0.1.0

 $ git push origin --tags</code></pre>

+The Webhook will notify the Marketplace that a new tag is available.
 You may use any tag name.
 If the manifest file is valid, the new Plugin version will be built and added to the Marketplace: congratulations!
 You will receive an email to confirm your plugin was successfully published.

 If there was an error during the validation, you will receive an email with helpful tips.

 ## Publish an updated version of your plugin

 To publish an update of your plugin on the Marketplace, simply update the version number tag in the plugin.json, commit, and create a new tag to trigger the release.

 ## Troubleshooting